zerodogg/lazybrake/README.md

 ------------

 lazybrake needs Perl 6 (see below) as well as [HandBrakeCLI](https://handbrake.fr/) to be installed.
-It also uses `mp4info`, `isoinfo` and `udevdm`, which are all usually installed on your average GNU/Linux distribution or should be easy to install.
+It also uses `mp4info` and `udevdm`, which are all usually installed on your average GNU/Linux distribution or should be easy to install.
 Optionally additional backends can use other tools as well, see the manpage.

 ### Perl 6
 lazybrake is written in [Perl 6](http://perl6.org).
 Most distributions don't